kshk123/BuddyAllocator/README.md

 There is one basic limitation in the implementation, the order has to be passed by the user when returning to the buddy allocator, and no error checking is present if the order is not correct.
-This has to be enhanced so that the order is maintained by the allocator itself, without having the user t pass it.
+This has to be enhanced so that the order is maintained by the allocator itself, without having the user to pass it.

 The Makefile provides option to build a shared library (libBuddy.so) using the command 'make release', which can then be linked to an executable.